Wyoming Backcountry Discovery Route

 The WYBDR turns north onto a long paved segment on Highways 487 and 77 and passes the countless wind turbines of Dunlap Wind Farm.
 The track then ascends into the Shirleys on moderate-level roads with loose rocks, occasional ruts and sandy patches.
 You’ll soon descend more fun roads and the trees will open up to sage covered high desert again.
 The roads north of the Shirley Mountains are wide and fast.
 They seem to go on forever, but eventually they pass by Alcova Reservoir, descend a red rock canyon and end at the town of Alcova (pop.
 86)

-Top off your fuel tank in Alcova and stock up on food and drinks as the next stretch is 140 miles long and remote to say the least.
-Leaving Alcova you’ll ride 19 miles of Highway 220 before heading off-pavement for the remainder of that day.
+Top off your fuel tank in Alcova and stock up on food and drinks as the next stretch is 145 miles long.
+Leaving Alcova, enjoy 50 miles of pavement cruising before hitting the dirt in the small town of Bairoil.

-This is the beginning of the Beaver Rim section and it starts with easy riding on Dry Creek Road but don’t let that fool you.
-Thus begins the many miles of doubletrack that can be loose sand, round rocks, deep ruts, slippery puddles and everything in between.
+The optional ALT Harder track follows along the Beaver Rim and starts with easy riding on Dry Creek Road before turning into many miles of doubletrack that can be loose sand, round rocks, deep ruts, slippery puddles and everything in between.
 It’s a scenic and spectacularly fun riding challenge you’ll never forget.
-It is important to pay close attention to the track on this section as there are many private landowner parcels that the route skirts–stay on public land!
+It is important to pay close attention to the track on this section as there are many private landowner parcels that the route skirts–stay on public land, and remember this road must not be traveled on priority to July 1st each year.

-Save your energy as this will be a long day and you’ll need to stay focused on the track.
-There are many places to stop for photos when you reach the rim itself and continue along its rolling roads.
 If the daylight dwindles or your internal reserves run low there are a couple roads to bail on that will get you south to Highway 287.
 The main optional bail point is Ore Road which is near the center of Beaver Rim and takes you to Jeffrey City and a gas station which is occasionally open, but don’t count on it.
-Those who are desperate and find the station closed, can limp another 24 miles on highway 789 south to Muddy Gap.

 Section 5: Atlantic City to Shoshoni – 130 Miles